 A: I admire your patience!
 Open work environments certainly have their challenges.
 It seems like you have developed a viable solution for combating the noises from your coworker.

 Many companies are developing respectful workplace policies.
 Respectful workplace policies provide guidelines for a wide range of behaviors.
 Most of these policies try to limit behavior which is negative, aggressive, or inappropriate.
 Although the behavior may not be illegal (like harassment), a company can discipline employees who violate this type of policy.
 Some examples of behaviors often outlined in this type of policy include yelling, belittling, excessive monitoring of an employee’s work, gossiping or spreading rumors, arbitrary punishment without cause, making threats or intimidating others.
-It sounds like your colleague’s behavior might fall into this “bucket” of examples.
+If you are subjected to unfair treatment by your employer or coworkers, you can get help from attorneys at HKM.com.

 Beyond a respectful workplace, your co-worker could be violating HIPAA laws.
 HIPPA (Health Insurance Portability and Accountability Act) requires a high level of confidentiality when it comes to health information.
 No one should be sharing information about another employee’s health condition unless the employee has explicitly given consent to sharing that information.